 Beginning skill development with the baton; conducting beat and metrical patterns; gestures of articulation and expression.
 Prerequisite: MUSI 2331 or permission of the instructor.

 MUSI 2268 - Introduction to Music Education (2)

-A required course for all music education majors, vocal and instrumental emphasis, which provides an overview of the total public school music program.
-Observation and clinical experiences in public school classrooms and performing groups will be required.
+A required course for all music education majors, provides an overview of the total public school music program.